akshay1729/foundation-emails/README.md

 ## Contributing

-As an open source project, we looooove our community support.
+As an open-source project, we looooove our community support.
 Please file issues, or better yet pull requests on the [Foundation for Emails Repo](https://github.com/zurb/foundation-emails).
 We're stoked to hear your feedback, make improvements, and keep evolving Foundation for Emails!

 Copyright (c) 2017 ZURB, inc.